User and Company Lookup

 User Performed Single Event

 For example, you may want to match against both an API Call and an Action.
-In this example, let’s say you want to show all users who made an API call that returned 200 OK to either /purchases/:id/decline OR /purchases_ AND performed a custom action where the Action Name is “Signed-In”.
-The query for this would look like so:
+Let’s say you want to show all users who fall into the following criteria:

 User Performed Both an API Call and a Actions